apiman/apiman.github.io/_blog-src/_posts/2015-07-24-plugin-components.markdown

 author: eric_wittmann
 categories: api-manager api-gateway plugins development maven
 ---

+NOTE: A newer revision of this blogpost correct for http://link.local[apiman 1.2.x is available].
+This version written for apiman 1.1.x, for which it remains valid.

 As you may know, apiman has long supported custom policies provided by users.
 If you aren't familiar with apiman plugins, you can find more about them by [clicking here](http://www.apiman.io/blog/plugins/policies/development/maven/2015/03/06/custom-policies.html).